SerratedSharp/AspNetCore.Docs/aspnetcore/client-side/dotnet-js-interop.md

 .NET code can subscribe to and handle JS events by passing a C# Action to a JS method to act as a handler.
 The JS shim code handles subscribing to the event.

 One nuance of `removeEventListener()` is it requires a reference to the function previously passed to `addEventListener()`.
 When a C# Action is passed across the interop boundary, it gets wrapped in a JS proxy object.
 The consequence of this is when passing the same C# Action to both `addEventListener` and `removeEventListener`, two different JS proxy objects wrapping the Action will be generated.
 These references are different, thus `removeEventListener` will not be able to find the event listener to remove.
-To address this problem, the following examples wrap the C# Action in a JS function, then return that reference as a JSObject from the subscribe call to be passed later to the unsubsribe call.
+To address this problem, the following examples wrap the C# Action in a JS function, then return that reference as a JSObject from the subscribe call to be passed later to the unsubscribe call.
 Because it is returned and passed as a JSObject, the same reference is used for both calls, and the event listener can be removed.

 ```JS
 // EventsShim.js